Nikon Z9 II Rumored Specifications: Possible Hybrid Global Shutter

 Same form factor with built in vertical grip

-Upgraded battery to provide more power that the EXPEED 8 will require but same size and shape.
+Upgraded battery to provide more power that the EXPEED 8 will require but same size and form factor.

-And of course, improved AF in ways that we can’t even guess at this point.
+And of course, improved AF in ways that we can’t even speculate about at this point.

-As the number 3 player in terms of camera sales, Nikon really needs to hit it out of the park with their next flagship Z camera.
+As the distance number 3 player in terms of camera sales, Nikon really needs to hit it out of the park with their next flagship Z camera.
 It needs to offer, at least, equal specs to both Sony and Canon’s current flagships.
-However, to compete successfully and gain market share, it must have features that offer existing Nikon users a clear incentive to upgrade while also, attract users from the other brands to make the switch.
+However, to compete successfully and gain market share, it must have features that offer existing Nikon users a clear incentive to upgrade while also, attract users from the other brands to make the switch and ditch their white lenses, an expensive proposition for most people.

-Look, camera sales are declining overall and at some point, Nikon could hit a point (based on units sold) where it does not make sense to stay in the camera and lens market.
+Look, camera sales are declining overall and at some point, with Nikon in 3rd place, Nikon could hit a point (based on units sold) where it does not make sense to stay in the camera and lens market.
 When fixed cost starts to consume their variable cost, they run into a very serious profitability problem and a higher break-even point.
+To stay in the photography game, Nikon needs to come up with something that is very compelling and innovative, like the hybrid sensor as described above.

 Let me know in the comments below what you think the Z9II may offer in improvements.